Courtney Gibson wearing a red blazer and glasses

 • Delivered gender parity for female key creatives in SA across TV drama, factual and feature films in the 2018-19 year.

-• Led the ABC TV genre heads to develop a three-year network Content Strategy and managed the development, financing, commissioning and production of all Australian programs & content on ABC1, ABC2, ABC iView and ABC Online.
+• Led the ABC TV genre heads to develop a three-year network Content Strategy and managed the development, financing, commissioning and production of all Australian programs & content on ABC1, ABC2, ABC Online and then-fledgling ABC iView, including then-brand-new ABC iview, including Factual, Science, Natural History, First Nations, Documentary, Arts, Drama, Entertainment, Comedy, Sport and Events.

 • Collaboratively developed & communicated the creative vision for the broadcaster to all teams and stakeholders.

-• Highlights include conceiving & facilitating the drama series Paper Giants: The Birth of Cleo, securing the TV adaptation of The Slap; driving the development & production of Q&A; and developing & implementing the ABC Sports strategy with a focus on indigenous, Women’s and Paralympic sport, including the 2008 Beijing Paralympic Games
+• Highlights of this time include conceiving & facilitating the drama series Paper Giants: The Birth of Cleo, securing the TV adaptation of The Slap; driving the development & production of Q&A; live coverage of The Apology to Australia’s Indigenous Peoples in 2008, the annual Anzac Day services at Gallipoli and Villers-Bretonneux, and developing & implementing the ABC Sports strategy, with its focus on indigenous, Women’s and Paralympic sport, including the 2008 Beijing Paralympic Games.

-• Developed & delivered some of the most successful shows in the network’s history, including Spicks & Specks, Chris Lilley’s We Can Be Heroes and Summer Heights High, The Chaser’s War on Everything, At the Movies with Margaret and David, The New Inventors, The Einstein Factor, Strictly Dancing, The Book Club with Jennifer Byrne and Triple J TV, along with the annual specials My Favourite Book, My Favourite Film and My Favourite Album.
+• Developed & delivered some of the most successful shows in the network’s history, including Spicks & Specks, The New Inventors, The Einstein Factor, Chris Lilley’s We Can Be Heroes and Summer Heights High, The Chaser’s War on Everything, At the Movies with Margaret and David, Strictly Dancing, The Book Club with Jennifer Byrne and Triple J TV, along with history series The Way We Were and the annual public-voted specials My Favourite Book with Jennifer Byrne, My Favourite Film with Margaret Pomeranz and My Favourite Album with Myf Warhurst.

-• Led the development, financing & commissioning of 100+ hours of live music, comedy and theatre event programming in partnerships with Australia’s leading performing arts organisations and venues.
+• Led the development, financing, commissioning & production of of 100+ hours of music, comedy & theatre specials in partnerships with Australia’s major festivals and performing arts organisations & venues.

-• Member of Nine’s Programming Executive and Executive in Charge of Production on Married at First Sight, Australia’s Got Talent & The Great Australian Bake Off.
+• Member of Nine’s Programming Executive and Executive in Charge of Production on Married at First Sight (Series 1), Australia’s Got Talent & The Great Australian Bake Off.

 • Initiated the development of No Activity for Stan, the first original series to be developed & commissioned by an Australian streamer.